RDJ00/tr-inc/progress.md

 - Dependencies installed
 - Development server started
 - Deployed to Vercel production environment
-- Removed Sanity CMS integration (to be implemented later)
 - Focusing on hydration-safe implementation for all components
 - Updated site footer with organization logo, contact information, and improved newsletter signup
 - Fixed hydration issues by properly separating client and server components